Database

 track_stems | Stem separation file paths |

-fixture_groups / fixture_group_members | Spatial fixture grouping with axis assignments |
+fixture_groups / fixture_group_members | Spatial fixture grouping with axis assignments; group names are used in selection expressions |

 settings | Key-value app settings |